huanhe4096/download-nih-reporter/prompt.md

 3. In this python script, I only need the following attributes

-- project_num: the grant number, but I only the core project number. for example, for "1R15DE032063-01A1", I only need the "R15DE032063", it's the second character to the character before a dash.
-Since there could be duplicated project number, please check whether a project number has been processed, if duplicated in whole or the core project number, you can skip it.
-Just count how many you have skipped.
+- project_num: the grant number. most of time this should be unique, but if it's duplicated in whole, skip the new one. count how many are skipped.
+- core_project_num: the core number of this grant.
+Use this core_project_num to distinguish projects, if a core_project_num exists, we can skip the new one. count how many are skipped.
 - fiscal_year: the fiscal_year number.
 - organization.org_name: organization is a json object, I only need the `org_name`.
 - award_amount: the amount of this award.